Shih Tzu Temperament: What's Good About 'Em, What's Bad About 'Em

 - His respiratory system is compromised, so don't smoke near him, don't use chemical cleaning products, and keep him away from allergenic pollen and freshly-cut grass.

 - Make sure your vet uses only the most modern anesthetics (such as isoflurane) and insist on a heart and blood pressure monitor.
-Many vets are NOT careful enough when anesthetizing short-faced breeds.

 - In hot or humid weather, minimize his outdoor activity and keep him in an air-conditioned home.
 Short-faced dogs have a high risk of heatstroke because they can't pant vigorously enough to lower their body heat.